 My research focuses on adolescent development and emerging adulthood.
 One of my longest running projects investigates what contributes to how trustworthy someone appears, and how facial trustworthiness may influence the trajectory of an adolescent’s life.
 I am also fascinated with linguistics and have studied several languages, including Mandarin Chinese, Ancient Greek, Latin, Spanish, and German.

-Ph.D. candidate and National Science Foundation Graduate Research Fellow in mechanical engineering
+Ph.D. candidate in mechanical engineering, and National Science Foundation Graduate Research Fellow